Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 The account database is automatically saved to the non-volatile settings partition
 \(`/nvram/redfish/redfish-accounts`\) any time an account or account policy is modified.
-The file is stored as a `redis` command dump and is replayed \(if it exists\) anytime the core Redfish schema is loaded via the `init` script.
-If default accounts must be restored, delete the `redis` command dump and reboot the controller.
+The file is stored as a Redis command dump and is replayed \(if it exists\) anytime the core Redfish schema is loaded via the `init` script.
+If default accounts must be restored, delete the Redis command dump and reboot the controller.

 ### List accounts